Felix Joseph Blood was born at 1:15am on July 26, 2024

 Now here's the long version with the graphic details:

 I started having Braxton Hicks contractions about 10 minutes apart around 1pm on Tuesday the 23rd.
-I didn't take them too seriously because I had been having them fairly often for a few weeks, and it was still 2 weeks before my due date.
+I didn't take them too seriously, because I had been having them fairly often for a few weeks, and it was still 2 weeks before my due date.
 I was dilated to a 3, but that was not unusual for me.
 Whenever the contractions got closer, I would lie down, and it would space them out to about 20 minutes apart.
 I was supposed to go to the hospital once they hit 6 minutes apart.

 This went on all evening.
 The contractions got to about 8 minutes apart when I was trying to cook dinner, so Aaron tagged me out so I could lie down.
 I decided to go to book club that night figuring I could lounge on Jill's couch as well as my own.
 Whenever I stood up, I would trigger a contraction, but then they would space out again.
 Every hour or so I would get a painful contraction, but most of them were minor.
 Before going to bed, I texted Joanna and Rayne asking them to keep their phones off silent just in case they needed to come sleep at our house and be there for the kids when they woke up.